-However, the appeal court did acknowledge that the officers clearly searched McClendon based on the fruits of the illegal search of the backpack.
+However, the Ninth Circuit did acknowledge that the officers clearly searched McClendon based on the fruits of the illegal search of the backpack.
 Yet McClendon abandoned the handgun, so it really was not a product of their search of his person.
 He was not physically touched by the officers.
 He was not physically subdued either, so he wasn’t seized within the meaning of the Fourth Amendment.

 As such, the trial court’s ruling was affirmed.